Noroff-FEU-Assignments/project-exam-1-mariesaeter/README.md

-# Community Science Museum - Informational website
+# Trønder på Tur - Travelling blog

 A travelling blog site for trips I have been on.